hmwill/tokio-linux-aio/README.md

 Linux kernel-level asynchronous I/O is different from the [Posix AIO library](http://man7.org/linux/man-pages/man7/aio.7.html).
 Posix AIO is implemented using a pool of userland threads, which invoke regular, blocking system calls to perform file I/O. [Linux kernel-level AIO](http://lse.sourceforge.net/io/aio.html), on the other hand, provides kernel-level asynchronous scheduling of I/O operations to the underlying block device.

 __Note__: Implementation and test development is still in progress.
+I'm waiting for tokio 0.2 to stabilize before doing a next revision of this crate.
+In the interim, I'm working on vervolg, an implementation of a front-end for a subset of the SQL language.
+Overall, my goal is to put together a test bed and experimentation platform for database kernels.

 ## Usage